This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 A practitioner was acting for the lender and a conveyancing company was acting for the elderly borrowers who were mortgaging the family home.
 The lender’s practitioner was concerned that the certificate of title was missing but the conveyancing company assured him an application for a replacement was in progress.
 The lender was keen to proceed and said he would be satisfied with an undertaking about the replacement certificate of title.
 The lender’s practitioner posted the paperwork directly to the borrowers.

 In fact, the daughter of the borrowers had engineered the entire transaction without her parents’ knowledge.
 The title was not missing and the daughter pretended that an application for a replacement had been made.
-She had been providing the conveyancing company with the day-to-day instructions, had intercepted mail from the lender’s practitioner addressed to her parents and produced forged practitioner’s certificates.
+She had been providing the conveyancing company with the day-to-day instructions, had intercepted mail from the lender’s practitioner addressed to her parents and produced forged solicitor’s certificates.

 No or inadequate security mistakes occur because a firm: